klemens/openolat/src/main/java/de/unileipzig/shibboleth/README.md

 # migrate existing users by matching username
 simpleShibboleth.migrateUsers=false

+# generate email from username when no email given by shibboleth
+simpleShibboleth.emailTemplate=%s@student.my.uni
 ```

 To control the mapping between Shibboleth and OpenOLAT attributes, see the